 But, what is the main difference from a dive fin?
 A snorkel fin is normally a lot smaller and not as wide, so you don’t need a lot strength in your legs.
 When you go diving with a snorkeling fin, you will miss this power.

 So are you faster with a diving fin while snorkeling?
 Nope, a diving fin is a lot bigger and when you fin it will take a lot of power to get through the surface of the water.
 A dive fin has a lot of features, such as channels, where the water goes through.
 All of those features are engaged when you are underwater, so on the surface they don’t work.
 If we look at the Tusa Hyperflex, this is a extremely light fin with a lot of power underwater.
 When we used it on the surface it was nowhere close to a good snorkel fin.

 It is possible to snorkel with diving fins and vice versa.
-But is it wise?!
+But is it wise?
 Nope.
-When you have a lot of current it’s wise to have to correct fins in every situation!
+When you have a lot of current it’s better to have the correct fins in every situation.